nathanleclaire/blog/content/post/using-bcc-ebpf-with-golang.markdown

 ---
-layout: post
-title: "Using BCC/eBPF for Tracing Superpowers with Golang"
+title: Using BCC/eBPF for Tracing Superpowers with Golang
-date: "2017-12-28"
-comments: true
-draft: true
-categories: ["tracing", "golang", "ebpf", "performance"]
 ---

 Recently a technology called [eBPF](), popularized by Netflix performance